MattMcFarland/phaser-menu-system/readme.md

 My directory structure follows a kind-of hybrid of scaffolds I've used in the past for web application development as well as game development with different engines.
 I am not saying it's the best one, but please follow it this time so you can easily follow the tutorial.
-If you get stuck at any time.
-The source code is available to you on this github page.
+If you get stuck at any time the source code is available to you on this github page.

 ```
 game/